-- 2. Describe how the local areas in which your organization is located have demonstrated a need for additional English language acquisition programs and civics education programs.
-N/A - 3.
-Describe how your program has provided Integrated Education and Training (IET) for your IELCE students and how they fulfill the three requirements for an IET program (34 CFR 463) N/A
+- 1. Please indicate the number of IELCE students (12+) served: - 2.
+Describe how the local areas in which your organization is located have demonstrated a need for additional English language acquisition programs and civics education programs. - 3.
+Describe how your program has provided Integrated Education and Training (IET) for your IELCE students and how they fulfill the three requirements for an IET program (34 CFR 463)